Minimal Supersymmetric Standard Model: Formulas

 by pushing $a \rightarrow \sqrt{6}$ (known as 'maximal mixing') it is possible to push the Higgs mass to 125 GeV without decoupling the top squark or adding new dynamics to the MSSM.

 As the Higgs was found at around 125 GeV (along with no other superparticles) at the LHC, this strongly hints at new dynamics beyond the MSSM, such as the 'Next to Minimal Supersymmetric Standard Model' (NMSSM); and suggests some correlation to the little hierarchy problem.

-The MSSM Lagrangian
+MSSM Lagrangian

 The Lagrangian for the MSSM contains several pieces.